Certified Private Relational Time from Entanglement: Comparison: When Quantum Coincidence Ticks Exceed the Classical Benchmark

 The cosine modulation of the quantum correlation function, which is consistent with Zeilinger's information-invariance principle, permits a higher density of coincident events than the linear constraint imposed by the isotropic bomb-fragment model.
 In particular, at $\theta_2$ the quantum prediction exceeds the linear classical benchmark by about $13.6\%$.
 Figure~\ref{fig:delta} explicitly shows this synchronization excess $\Delta(\theta)$.
+We emphasize again: this is a statement about the $++$ coincidence channel under an agreed operational convention, not about an absolute increase of local ticking.
 The positive lobe represents a regime where, if one demands a single local realistic model that applies to \emph{all} angles simultaneously, the quantum predictions force the clocks to agree more often than such a model can allow.